🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 7. Cracked Block

-Signaling a total engine replacement, cracked blocks are serious business.
-If it runs through a cylinder wall, it can warp the cylinder and leave you stranded with a major engine failure.
+Cracked blocks signal a total engine replacement.
+If they run through a cylinder wall, they can warp the cylinder and leave you stranded with a major engine failure.

 8. Signs of Ethanol Degradation